Slow Food Travel

 Hospitality will be offered directly by the producers or by hoteliers and chefs who use local “good, clean and fair” ingredients in their kitchens.

-The second region to become part of Slow Food Travel is Biella mountains, a small province in northern Piedmont, which offers an outstanding variety of landscapes, from the morain known as the Serra d’Ivrea in the east, through the Elvo, Oropa, Cervo and Strona valleys, to the wild Sessera Valley in the east.
+- Biella mountains, a small province in northern Piedmont, in Italy, which offers an outstanding variety of landscapes, from the morain known as the Serra d’Ivrea in the east, through the Elvo, Oropa, Cervo and Strona valleys, to the wild Sessera Valley in the east.
 Discover the tour!

 For more information about Slow Food Travel write to: email@example.com